Anjithajm/Hybrid-z/README.md

 **Hybrid-z** is a deep learning package designed for photometric redshift estimation using 4-band imaging data combined with 9-band photometric magnitudes.
 This hybrid model combines convolutional neural networks and fully connected layers for redshift predictions.

+For a detailed description of the methodology and implementation , please refer https://www.aanda.org/articles/aa/full_html/2025/06/aa53576-24/aa53576-24.html

 ---

 ## Requirements